 Directors must make decisions that are in the best interests of all members of a PBC and they cannot make decisions that might only benefit themselves and/or other family members and friends.

 For example, if a PBC decided to contract a local construction business for some work but this business was also owned by a director or the director’s family, this would be a conflict of interest for the director.

 Directors and members are often closely related so conflicts of interest should be handled carefully.
 Even if a person only thinks or perceives that there is a conflict of interest, this is the same as if there is a conflict of interest.

 A director making a decision involving the possibility of conflict of interest must:

-- Record the potential conflict of interest in the minutes; and
+- record the potential conflict of interest in the minutes

-- Be present or involved in any discussion relating to the conflict (whether inside or outside the meeting); and
+- be present or involved in any discussion relating to the conflict (whether inside or outside the meeting)

 Removal of directors